Arnoldj2/Live-Project-C-/README.md

 ```

-<h3>Create entity model for BlogPosts and CRUD pages</h3>
+<h3>Create an entity model for BlogPost area and CRUD pages</h3>

 There were 2 parts to this story.
 For the First part, I had to create a model, and then for the second part I had to create CRUD pages for it.
 The first part was accomplished by using a code first workflow.
 I built the model first then updated the database to create a table in the database.

 <h4>Model</h4>